 Why Won’t My Dog Eat?

-Your dog may eat just about anything you put in front of them or they could be a picky eater.
-Either way, there may be times where your dog isn’t eating.
-Sometimes loss of appetite in dogs is a cause for concern and sometimes they’re just having an off day.
+Your dog may eat just about anything you put in front of them, or they could be a picky eater.
+Either way, there may be times when your dog isn’t eating.
+Sometimes loss of appetite in dogs is a cause for concern, and sometimes they’re just having an off day.
 Being able to answer “why won’t my dog eat?” can help you figure out which it could be and what to do next.
+Here are some reasons why dogs won’t eat to help you figure out what might be going on with your dog and what to do if your dog won’t eat:

 When your dog does not eat the food you put in front of them, it could be more than them being picky eaters.
-Your dog could be sick, nervous, or in new surroundings that may cause them to be reluctant to eat.
+Your dog could be sick, nervous, in new surroundings that may cause them to be reluctant to eat, or something else.

 Luckily, loss of appetite can be treated relatively easily with a trip to the vet, training, or simply giving your dog some time.
 Unless your dog is losing weight, vomiting, or unable to control their bowels, which are a few of the symptoms you should never ignore in your dog, they may just need time and your understanding.